This week, Google

 The ability to display image metadata for RAW files from within Picasa.

 The enhanced photo collage creator with six preset designs along with easy drag and drop repositioning and image rotation.
-It's so good that I wonder if Microsoft Research's new AutoCollage 2008 (which costs $19.95) can compete.
+It's so good that I wonder if Microsoft Research's new AutoCollage 2008 (which costs $19.95)

 Improved photo editing tools such as the retouching tool (good for removing scratches and dust) and the tuning tool, which features highlight, shadow, fill light, color picker, and color temperature controls.
 If you don't want to learn (or pay for) Adobe Photoshop Elements, you can do quite well in fixing less-than-perfect photos.

 And here's the same picture after editing in Picasa:

 Picasa 3.0 also adds better integration with the improved Picasa Web Albums utility, better text handling, and much more.

 about the new features in Picasa 3.0 at the Picasa blog, or